menu

 Application Information

 Applicants interested in the GEPN Program will need to submit their application and all transcripts prior to the deadline of November 1 11:59 PM (Eastern Standard Time) to be considered for the fall term.
-Applicants must submit fully completed applications containing all requirements for both the UHM Graduate Division and the Department of Nursing (DON) to be reviewed for admission to the program.
-Incomplete applications will not be reviewed and cannot be re-submitted.
+Applicants must submit fully completed applications containing all requirements for both the UHM Graduate Division and the Department of Nursing (DON) via the Nursing Centralized Application Service (NCAS) to be reviewed for admission to the program.
+Incomplete/late applications will not be reviewed and cannot be re-submitted.
 Applicants can apply only once per annual admission cycle, and must meet the requirements of both the UH Manoa Graduate Division and the DON for admission to the program.

 Each applicant is evaluated on the merit of their individual application.
-Notifications about decisions occur following review of the completed application and expect to be completed by early January.
+Notifications about decisions occur following review of the completed application and expect to be completed by the end of January.

 Please check Nursing Centralized Admission Service (CAS) and the UHM Graduate Division for a full listing of admission requirements.